END OF LIFE PLANNING, ADVOCACY & CARE

 EDUCATION

-While there is currently no regulation or formal certification covering end-of-life doulas, I draw on my education as a social scientist, my personal attributes and my lived experience, in addition to completing the following training courses with noted end-of-life practitioners:
+In addition to my formal education as a social scientist, my personal attributes and lived experience, I have also completed the following training courses with noted end-of-life practitioners:

-End of Life Doula Training: Foundation Course (9 hours) – Helen Callanan, Preparing the Way (https://preparingtheway.com.au/foundation-workshop/)
+End of Life Doula Training: Foundation Course (1 day/9 hours) – Helen Callanan, Preparing the Way

 Deathwalker training (3 days/20 hours) – Zenith Virago

-In my work as a death doula, I am committed to life-long learning and practice.
-I collaborate with local death doulas as part of the Melbourne Inner North End-of-Life Doula Hub and host death cafes and other events to increase death literacy.
+In my work as a death doula, I am committed to life-long learning and ethical practice.
+I am a member of Holistic End of Life and Death Care Australia (HELD) and adhere to their Code of Conduct.

 Compassionate